alanx1234/SummonerInsights/README.md

 ### **Bivariate Analysis**

 Now that we have examined some individual distributions, we can now transfer our attention to analyzing the relationships between variables.
 In the univariate analysis step, we made observations of how CSPM and kills are individually distributed, and we can now extend that in this step.
 By plotting CSPM against kills and comparing damage output in wins versus losses, we can get a general idea of which variables are correlated.
-The insights gained here will be helpful in conducting hypothesis tests and our modeling process down the line.
+The insights gained here will be helpful in conducting hypothesis tests and for our modeling process down the line.

 <iframe
   src="assets/cspm_v_kills.html"